luizfbalves/commands/coder-tests.md

 - **Required MCPs:**
   - `sequentialthinking` — to break down code behavior into testable units
   - `memory` — to store important structural decisions for consistent test generation
-  - `context7` — to understand the project’s architecture and existing test conventions
+  - `context7` — to understand the project's architecture and existing test conventions
   - Any other available MCPs that improve understanding, including dependency inspection and documentation lookup

 ---